krishnagupta1602/Applied-Machine-Learning/README.md

+Data structures are used to store and organize data in a way that allows efficient access and modification.
+Help you organize, store, and manipulate data effectively based on the requirements of your program

+Data types are the building blocks for defining a single piece of data, while data structures are ways to organize multiple pieces of data.
+Data types define the nature of data (integer, string, etc.), while data structures define how that data is stored and accessed.
+ Data structures are ways of organizing and storing data to perform operations efficiently, often consisting of collections of data types.

 In Python, data types are the classification of data items into different categories based on their values and operations that can be performed on them.
 Each piece of data in Python has a specific data type, which determines what kind of operations can be done on it, as well as how it is stored.

 Python is a dynamically typed language, meaning that you don't need to declare the type of a variable explicitly.
 The type is inferred based on the value assigned to it.